 The univariate analysis showed the frequency distribution of pain management by using red ginger tea consumption (group A), warm water consumption (group B), red ginger compress (group C), and warm water compress (group D).
-As seen in table 4, among group A, there were 9 women (60%) encountering moderate pain and 6 women (40%) with severe pain before being given red ginger tea.
-Having given the red ginger tea, no women were experiencing severe pain.
+As seen in Table 4, among group A, there were 9 women (60%) encountering moderate pain and 6 women (40%) with severe pain before being given with red ginger tea.
+Having given the red ginger tea, there were no women experiencing severe pain.
 To be specific, 5 women (33.3%) felt mild pain and 10 women (66.7%) felt moderate pain.

-In the meantime, in group B, there were 7 (46.7%) and 8 (53.3%) women encountering moderate and severe pain, respectively, before being given the intervention.
+In the meantime, in group B, there were 7 (46.7%) and 8 (53.3%) women encountering moderate and severe pain respectively before given the intervention.
 After the intervention, there were still 4 women (26.7%) feeling severe pain.
 The other 10 (66.7%) women felt moderate pain, while a woman (6.7%) felt mild pain.